disorderly-construct/let_me_think/README.md

 I welcome and appreciate contributions to this repository.
 If you have ideas, improvements, or bug fixes, feel free to submit a pull request.
 Your help in making this project better is greatly valued :)

+Dooblydoos used:
+- Python
+- Spider
+- Hyper-V